DIY Farmhouse Wood Signs – Free SVG Files

 Remove the transfer tape.

-Next, draw a cut line after each stencil to make it easier to cut individual signs later.
+Next, draw a cut line and cut the individual signs with a chop saw.

 Marking a cut line between signs with with a t-square and a pencil.